 self-publishing • writing/editing • formatting/design

-If you have any general question about the writing or publishing process (everything from routes to market right down to asking about grammar, file formats or royalties), you can ask it here – I will publish the answer in the FAQ below, and in the Prepare to Publish newsletter (sign up to that below to see when your question is answered and to learn much more over time).
+If you have any general question about the writing or publishing process (everything from routes to market right down to asking about grammar, file formats or royalties), you can ask it here – I will send you the answer, and may publish it in the FAQ below.
 (Who am I?)

 Are self-published books successful?